civicrm/cxnapp/README.md

 (**Tip**:  If you need to setup a second server for testing/staging/production, then copy the file `metadata.json` and run `cxnapp:init` on the new server.
 The command will preserve `metadata.json` and create the other files as needed.)

+(**Tip**: In a production environment, one only needs `cxnapp:init` -- not `dirsvc:init`.
+However, in a dev/test environment, you can produce a more realistic simulation by creating a local directory service.)

 #### Connect a test instance of CiviCRM